 Additionally, Wysong Nurture With Quail also contains as top ingredients brown rice.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains crab meal and fish oil which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains crab meal, fish oil and dried whey protein concentrate which may be problematic for cats who suffer from seafood or dairy food allergies.

 All the product information on this page is based on data collected from

 the manufacturer's product website as retrieved on

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.